What is full spectrum cannabis oil?

 While it seems that full spectrum oil is without any cons, it depends on what you are looking for.
 For those interested in consuming a product that is more complete in its chemical profile, or “closer to the plant” then full spectrum is a good option for you.
 However full spectrum oils will typically have a lower concentration of any given cannabinoid in exchange for a wider spectrum of cannabinoids.
 This means full spectrum oil won’t have THC at 80-99%.
 Full spectrum oil will also have more of an “earthy” flavor profile if its being vaped, and is typically darker due to the plant material that has remained within solution.

 Users who are looking for high concentrations of THC or CBD will opt for isolate, because it provides the highest percentages available and extremely clean highs.
-It will lack the complete spectrum, however is effective in targeting pain and presenting relief, particularly to those who have an increased tolerance to THC.
+However, since it lacks the complete plant spectrum, isolate is effective in targeting pain and presenting relief, particularly to those who have an increased tolerance to THC.
 Isolates are also extremely easy to incorporate into other edibles and for those who prefer to use dab rigs.

 This all said, isolate prices tend to be much higher than full spectrum oil due to the higher THC percentages associated with them, so depending on your wallet you may ultimately prefer one over the other.